Sumitra Devi (actress): Career

 In 1958, she was paired with Uttam Kumar in Jiban Gangopadhgay's ambitious venture Joutuk.
 Sumitra Devi's reign began to slow down in the sixties.
 In 1964, she rendered the character of Draupadi in Chandrakant Gor's Hindi film Veer Bhimsen.
 In O. C. Gangopadhyay's Kinu Gowalar Gali (1964), she enacted the role of Shanti who is desperate to win back her husband's love for her.
 Her performance in the film won critical favour.

 Personal life

-Sumitra Devi married actor Debi Mukherjee on 21 October 1946.
+Sumitra Devi left her first marriage in Bhagalpur as her in-laws opposed her aspiration to become an actress.
+She married actor Devi Mukherjee on 21 October 1946.
 On 1 December 1947, she gave birth to her son Bulbul and on 11 December 1947, Mukherjee passed away.
+Afterwards, she married J. L. Sharma, the producer of Mamta.

 Legacy

 I think I would walk out of a lot of due compliments if I just use the term ‘beautiful’ to describe Sumitra Devi.
 She has the face that can arrest an unblinking gaze for long.
 She is marvellous.
 At the same time, I hold regards to the noble way she demonstrates herself.
 It is her etiquette and politeness that brighten up her beauty.